 You deserve it.

 ❓2.
-“Am I staying because of love—or fear, guilt, or obligation?”
+“Am I staying because of love, or fear, guilt, or obligation?”

-Especially when they’ve been twisted into shackles.
+Especially when both get twisted into a set of shiny little shackles.

 But ask yourself:

-• 👉Am I afraid of hurting him more than I want to heal myself?
+- 👉Am I afraid of hurting him more than I want to heal myself?

-• 👉Am I more afraid of being alone than excited about peace?
+- 👉Am I more afraid of being alone than excited about peace?

-• 👉Am I staying because leaving feels like quitting?
+- 👉Am I staying because leaving feels like quitting?

 Here’s the truth: Staying just because you’ve been here so long isn’t love.
 It’s inertia.
 And it’s okay to outgrow something you used to fit inside.